Pick the base before the mood

 Best for: Travelers who want the east side to feel lively after dinner without overcomplicating the night

-Wickenden Street pizza-by-the-slice shop with walk-in ordering, whole pies, and a strong casual fallback role for Providence weekend eating.
+pizza Wickenden Street pizza-by-the-slice shop with walk-in ordering and whole pies, useful when Providence weekend plans need a casual, low-friction meal.

 Antonio's shows the low-friction version of Wickenden: informal, local-feeling, and useful when the night does not need another major production.